MohamedSaeed2020/Blog/README.md

 # Blog
-Blog is a mobile app like Facebook, It enable you to create a unique and beautiful blog and more.
+Blog is a mobile app like Facebook, It enable you to create a unique and beautiful blog.
+You also can chat with your friends and more.

 # Features
 With Blog you can: